Graf3x/ThorsCodex/readme.md

 ## Features

-- Indexes YouTube VODs and Discord channel content.
+- Indexes YouTube VODs and Discord channel content (only the tts section).
 - Provides a search engine to find specific words said during VODs.
 - Hosts HTML and JavaScript to interact with the application.